Cannabis Battles Re-Emerging Disease: TB And Malaria

 Like tuberculosis, malaria is a treatable and preventable disease.
 It must, however, be caught early and effective medications need to be available.
 Unfortunately, also like tuberculosis, it’s become increasingly resistant to modern drugs.
 But, there is hope.

 In 2018, scientists discovered ‘malaria mice’ had far greater survival rates when treated with cannabis.
 In fact, in seven days following infection with malaria, 100% of the mice treated with cannabis remained alive.
-This is compared to a 60% survival rate for those mice not given cannabis.
+This compares to a 60% survival rate for those mice not given cannabis.
 Plus, the more cannabis the mice received, the longer the mice lived.
 Mice eating a diet of 40 percent cannabis lived the longest.
 Results showed those with diets of even 1% cannabis lived longer than those that did not.